openthread/openthread/src/cli/README.md

 - The `total` shows total number of message buffers in pool.
 - The `free` shows the number of free message buffers.
+- The `max-used` shows the maximum number of used buffers at the same time since OT stack initialization or last `bufferinfo reset`.
 - This is then followed by info about different queues used by OpenThread stack, each line representing info about a queue.
   - The first number shows number messages in the queue.
   - The second number shows number of buffers used by all messages in the queue.